 VOTE – Be Counted!
 Take a ‘walk’ to enhance active awareness while discovering the significance of the sacred ritual of voting.
 Voting as a sacred ritual invites active participation in life and the recognition that renewal and a new reality is not only possible but part of our human experience.
 Mindfully walk the sacred path of the VOTE – Be Counted.
 Be sure to VOTE and encourage others to do the same!
 Voting is a sacred ritual that is more than a mere behavior that a politician can purchase with ad space or rallies.
 It is active participant in a ritual process that brings forth a new reality by your action, your vote.
-See more on voting as a sacred ritual.

 Come and join together on the journey by “walking” the VOTE – Be Counted Labyrinth.
 Make voting part of the art quilt called life.
 Experience this digital art quilt labyrinth walk video to discover the art quilt of life.
 Contemplate scripture.
 Walk a labyrinth.
 Invoke the Spirit inviting action.
 This VOTE – Be Counted digital art quilt labyrinth walk experience was created by Bill Ressl at the Center to Awaken Kindness – for information on other items in our VOTE – Be Counted mindful practice line and on all our items that encourage discovery of the art quilt of life please visit our homepage.